ImperialCollegeLondon/pnextract/src/include/README.md

  -  piece<T> is a simpler alternative to std::slice.
 It serves the same job that std::string_view serves in relation with std::string, but for std::vector.
 Essentially it an efficient wrapper around continuous data, and is used to do arithmetic operations on data stored as std::vector.

- - lazyvec<T>, used with alias names dbls, floats, dbl3s, is similar to piece<T>, but keeps its own copy of the data rather than being a wrapper around other data.  we use this primarily as an alternative to std::valarray which has an ugly syntax.
+ - Vars<T>, used with alias names dbls, floats, dbl3s, is similar to piece<T>, but keeps its own copy of the data rather than being a wrapper around other data.  we use this primarily as an alternative to std::valarray which has an ugly syntax.

  - varsOr<T> This is only used in svplot library.
 It  but is meant to serve as a container for optional data (with a default value) and contains a name for the data as well as a transform function.
 This is not an essential feature and needs further development and testing.